nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 Provider systems **MUST** include the following in the response `Bundle`:

-- when the 'includeUncategorisedData' parameter is not set:
+- when the `includeUncategorisedData` parameter is not set:

   - no uncategorised data shall be returned

-- when the 'includeUncategorisedData' parameter is set:
+- when the `includeUncategorisedData` parameter is set:

   - [`List`](accessrecord_structured_development_list.html), [`Condition`](accessrecord_structured_problems.html) and [`Observation - uncategorised`](accessrecord_structured_development_observation_uncategorisedData.html) resources representing the patient's uncategorised data will be returned.

-- when the 'uncategorisedDataSearchPeriod' is set:
+- when the `uncategorisedDataSearchPeriod` is set:
   - when a `start` value is set, all uncategorised data with an `Observation.effectiveTime` after the date **MUST** be returned
   - and when an `end` value is set, all uncategorised data with an `Observation.effectiveTime` before the date **MUST** be returned
   - and when both a `start` and `end` are specified, uncategorised data with an `Observation.effectiveTime` after the `start` and with an `Observation.effectiveTime` before the `end` **MUST** be returned